Ne00n/wg-mesh/README.md

 - A client that does not have a direct connection to a newly added server, is stuck with a old outdated vxlan configuration.<br>

 **Troubleshooting**
+- wg-mesh is very slow
+sudo requires a resolvable hostname
 - wg-mesh is not meshing<br>
 bird2 needs to be running / hidepid can block said access to check if bird is running.<br>
 - RTNETLINK answers: Address already in use<br>